New Orleans Saints bounty scandal: Coaches and front office staff

-On March 30, Payton, Vitt and Loomis appealed their suspensions, and the Saints also appealed the fine and loss of draft picks.
-Payton, Vitt and Loomis met with Goodell on April 5.
+On March 30, Payton, Vitt and Loomis appealed their suspensions, and the Saints also appealed the fine and forfeiture of draft picks.
+Payton, Vitt, and Loomis met with Goodell on April 5.
 After that meeting, Vitt's lawyer David Cornwell, said that Payton and Loomis met with Williams before the divisional playoff game and ordered him to shut down the bounty program immediately.
 Cornwell contended that Williams was a "rogue coach", and the recently released audio of his meeting with the defense only proved it.

-Goodell denied the appeals on April 9, meaning that Payton's suspension began as of April 16.
-However, depending on the Saints' cooperation and that of the individuals involved, Goodell could restore the Saints' second-round pick in 2013 (though the Saints would still lose a lower-round pick), as well as reduce the fine on the Saints and restore Payton, Vitt and Loomis's lost pay.
-However, all appeals were denied.
+Goodell rejected the appeals on April 9, meaning that Payton's suspension began as of April 16.
+However, depending on the Saints' cooperation and that of the individuals involved, Goodell would have restored the Saints' second-round pick in 2013 (though the Saints would still lose a lower-round pick), as well as reduce the fine on the Saints and restore Payton, Vitt and Loomis's lost pay.
+However, all appeals were rejected.

 Players

 Jonathan Vilma was suspended for the entire 2012 season, but this would later be overturned on appeal.

-The NFLPA requested that the league should hold off on any punishments for the players until it conducts its own investigation.
-Goodell told Schefter, however, that he would hand down punishments to the players involved very soon once he gets feedback from the NFLPA.
+The NFLPA requested the league to hold off on any punishments for the players until it conducts its own investigation.
+Goodell told Schefter, however, that he would hand down punishments to the players involved very soon once he received feedback from the NFLPA.

 On May 2, 2012, the NFL suspended four then-current or former Saints players for their involvement in the bounty scandal: